Skip to content

 assert df is not None

-Once that namespaced run behaves as expected, you can run the same node without a namespace when you are ready to publish or share the real dataset.
+Once that test run behaves as expected, you can run the same node without the update namespace when you are ready to publish or share the real dataset.

 Run the launcher directly from the terminal: